This article covers the subject of Florida Divorce trials.

 A Florida Divorce Trial is not that much different than any other type of trial.
 The primary exception, however, is that with divorce court trials in most jurisdictions, all issues are determined by a judge.
 There is no jury.

-A Florida Divorce Trial starts like any other trial with each spouse’s lawyer presenting opening statements.
+Florida Divorce Trials start like any other trial with each spouse’s lawyer presenting opening statements.
 Notably, the spouse who filed for divorce first gets the “first say” in the opening statements.

 After opening statements, the presentation of witnesses and evidence begins.
 As with opening statements, the spouse who filed for divorce first gets the first opportunity to call all of their witnesses to testify and present their evidence, which is followed by the other spouse doing the same.
 In many Florida Divorce Trials, the only witnesses will be each spouse and possibly a forensic accountant, although the more complicated cases or child custody cases can involve more witnesses.
 Depending on the jurisdiction and judge, each spouse may also get the opportunity to present rebuttal witnesses and rebuttal evidence.